Dilan-nihadioglu/Dilan-nihadioglu/README.md

 **🧠 AI Engineer Candidate | Lotus AI**
 📅 November 2024 - June 2025
-- Worked on projects in gender, age, identity, and voice recognition
+- Worked on basic ai projects such as gender and age detection and voice recognition etc.
 - Developed backend with Django and frontend with React
 - Contributed to software testing and validation processes